Sevla8/Marathon/README.md

 # Marathon
-Path finding a graph structure
+Path finding using a graph structure